210823-java-msa-wvu/project-1/README.md

   - Database must be in 3NF.
 - Your application should be as RESTful as possible (at minimum it must follow the restful endpoint naming conventions).
 - Project must also have:
-  - Session Handling
+  - Session Handling (either with Cookies or HttpSession)
   - Logging.
   - User input validation.
-  - Unit testing.
   - Styled web pages either with CSS or Bootstrap.
 (Don't go overboard).

+## Stretch Goals
+- Ability to upload attachments
+- Auto-approval after a certain period of time
+- Available reimbursement resets on the new year

 ## Tech Stck
 - Java 8